 The magistrate before whom an officer applies for a warrant must be neutral and detached.
 This qualification means that the magistrate must be impartial and not a member of the "competitive enterprise" of law enforcement (see California v.
 Acevedo).
 Thus, police officers, prosecutors, and attorney generals are disqualified from becoming a magistrate.

 Where a warrant is used, it must be lawfully obtained and executed.
 Any defect in this process could result in the removal of harmful evidence in your case.
-A skilled criminal defense attorney knows what to look for when it comes to warrants and can help you mount a strong defense.
-There are attorneys in your area that would be happy to provide you with a free review of your case to help you understand any issues related to the warrant requirement.
+A skilled lawyer knows what to look for when it comes to warrants and can help you mount a strong defense.
+Get in touch with a criminal defense attorney in your area who can help you understand any issues related to the warrant requirement.